kashi618/Atlas-of-Thoughts/PARA/2) Area, Notes, Other/Philosophy Other.md

 Graham's brilliantly stated criticism doesn't apply to Nietzsche and Sartre and de Beauvoir and Kierkegaard.
 "It depends on what you consider good or evil" is a ludicrous response to Nietzsche.
 And for people of any depth, ethics gets much more interesting than "well my opinion is that people should strive for the common good, so everybody be nice."
 That's what you (and I) imagine before reading high quality philosophy of ethics, but not what it actually is.

 According to Bertrand Russell in A History of Western Philosophy, "It is undeniable that Nietzsche has had a great influence, not among technical philosophers, but among people of literary and artistic culture."
 Right.
 "People of literary and artistic culture" are considered non-philosophers by Anglophone convention.
 But the best ones, to me, are more interesting to read than Quine or Wittgenstein or their predecessors (Hume, Locke, etc).

+---

+### Philosophy Terms
+KNOW THESE TERMS (they will be on the test*):

+Hegemony

+Ideology

+Phenomenology

+Phenomena/Noumena

+Scientism (which is a cross between Google it and blow me)

+Social democracy

+Socialism

+Communism

+Anarchism

+Neo-liberalism

+Dialectic

+Dasein

+Postmodernism

+Structuralism

+Myth (via-a-vis Roland Barthes)

+Simulacra

+Sublimation

+Sublation (aufheben)

+Historicity

+Ego/Superego/Id

+Objet petit a

+(* the test is life itself, haha!)